Use the power of the internet to bring people closer together!

 Take part in Twitter Chats.
 Twitter chats are popular community groups and easy to take part in.
 A Twitter user/account will host a chat discussion, usually lasting an hour, but some are 2 hours.
 They may ask questions for you to answer or there may be a theme for you to discuss or it could be a promo hour where you share links to promote your business and you are required to like, share and visit other links.

 Each chat will have a hashtag which you include in your tweets so that everyone following that hashtag can see and respond to your tweets.
+Don't forget to mention people as well.
+If they are someone you mentioned in your content, you could let them know about it.

 Real life connections.
 We all need a strong network around us, whether family, friends, colleagues or acquaintances.
 Think about the people you interact with in everyday life, not just online.
 If you are a shop owner, there is likely to be a shop owners guild or group for the village or town that you are physically based in.
 There is likely to also be a group for you shop niche.
 Create links and networks with other business owners, especially in your niche, don’t see each other as competition, but rather, you are help and support.
 You can share stock, expertise, clients, resources.
 If you recommend each other and utilise each other’s strengths, you will build a stronger reputation and loyal customer base.
 Attend networking events to build these connections and boost your business organically.